s-e-r-g/interview-questions/README.md

 Remote/Onsite
 =============
 * More about onsite and remote options
-* Romote: how to work there - VPN, Remote Desktop, etc.?
+* Remote: how to work remotely - VPN, Remote Desktop, etc.?

 Certification
 =============